Friday, August 14, 2020

 MS G 50, 162v

-St. Thomas Receives the Virgin's Belt
++Saint Thomas Receives the Virgin's Belt

-English, 1325-1350
+English, c.
+1325-1350

 Whatever his reason, Thomas missed the death and funeral of Mary.
 Apparently, it was his request to see her again that caused her tomb to be opened.
 Its flower-filled, but bodyless interior revealed the Assumption.
 Again he refused to believe without proof.
-So, Mary appeared to him, removed the belt she wore around her waist and dropped it to him from heaven.
+So, Mary appeared to him, removed the belt (sometimes called a girdle) she wore around her waist and dropped it to him from heaven.
 This putative relic is kept in the Cathedral of Prato, where it is solemnly displayed five times a year.

-Maso di Banco, Saint Thomas Receives the Virgin's Girdle
++Maso di Banco, Saint Thomas Receives the Virgin's Girdle

 Italian, c.
 1337-1339